Dialogs Re-enacted Across Languages: Other-Language Explorations

 Mitigation via a quality-control phase: In our standard protocol the quality is ensured during the re-enactment phase.
 If the operator is language-unfamiliar, one mitigation would be to add a formal quality-control phase, to identify and probably discard low-quality utterances.

-As all of these mitigations would increase the time cost, and likely recover only some of the lost quality, our bottom line conclusion is that using a language-familiar operator is likely still the best strategy overall.
+As all of these mitigations would increase the time cost, and likely recover only some of the lost quality.
+We conclude that using a language-familiar operator is likely still the best strategy overall.